labex-labs/open-source-labs/python/python-mastery/lab-ex7-1-define-a-simple-decorator-functions/en/step2.md

         self.shares -= nshares
 ```

-Now, let's test our decorator in the Python interpreter:
+Now, we'll test our decorator in the Python interpreter.
+First, navigate to the project directory and start the Python interpreter by running these commands in the terminal:

 ```bash
 cd /home/labex/project
 python3
 ```

+Then, in the Python interpreter, we can run the following code to test our decorator:

 ```python
 >>> from test_validate import add, pow, Stock